waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 "overpass" user.

-The "sources" directory is optional; I use it to place backup files like the region OSM data file used in to initial overpass database.
+The "sources" directory is optional; I use it to place backup files like the region OSM data file used to initial overpass database.
 See the "Backup, Clone, Source" section below.

+You can follow this File System Structure using links; however do not link to NFS mounted disks.

 All my scripts use the following paths for indicated purpose: